Automating Legal Workflows: What Can Law Firms Automate?

 Where Law Firms Get Their Data

-Law firms commonly use these platforms for research and case tracking:
+Law firms usually use these websites for research and case tracking:

 Recognize any of these? 👀